i40-Tools/HeterogeneityExampleData/AutomationML/M3-Schematic/Testbeds-7/readme.md

-In conflict 9  we show that "seed-16-Schematic-1.aml":InternalElement("Conveyor2", internalLink) equals "seed-16-Schematic-0.aml":InternalElement("Connection",Internal Link).
+In conflict 9  we show that "seed-Schematic-1.aml":InternalElement("Conveyor2", InternalLink) equals "seed-Schematic-0.aml":InternalElement("Connection",InternalLink).

-In conflict 19  we show that "seed-16-Schematic-1.aml":InternalElement("Conveyor2", internalLink) equals "seed-16-Schematic-0.aml":InternalElement("Station",Internal Link).
+In conflict 19  we show that "seed-Schematic-1.aml":InternalElement("Conveyor2", InternalLink) equals "seed-Schematic-0.aml":InternalElement("Station",InternalLink).

 If such conflict exist then this a schematic heterogeneity.